Home | Community Forum | Blog

 Another major concern regarding SAP data leakage is regulatory noncompliance.
 Companies use the SAP system to process large amounts of Personal Identifiable Information (PII), such as names, Social Security numbers, and addresses.
 If PII is leaked, companies risk violating regulations such as the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA).
 Whether it involves customer lists, user records, or supply chain collaborators, a PII leak to unauthorized parties can result in enormous costs to restore the data, recover financial losses, and regain reputation.

-• Data classification Data classification is the process of identifying sensitive data, categorizing it, and assigning the appropriate level of security based on the level of sensitivity.
+• Data classification: Data classification is the process of identifying sensitive data, categorizing it, and assigning the appropriate level of security based on the level of sensitivity.

 • Data segregation: Logical data segregation is the practice of logically separating data based on specific criteria, such as sensitivity, access requirements, or functional requirements.
 It involves implementing measures to control access, visibility, and security of data based on its classification, user roles, or other relevant factors.